kvmukilan/Movie_recommendation/README.md

 ## Introduction

 Have you ever been overwhelmed by the sheer number of movies available to watch?
 Our Movie Recommendation System is designed to alleviate that problem by offering you tailored movie suggestions.
-It employs collaborative filtering and content-based recommendation techniques to analyze your preferences and find movies that match your interests.
+It employs collaborative filtering and content-based recommendation techniques to analyze your preferences and find movies

-## Features

-- **Personalized Recommendations:** The system analyzes your movie preferences and provides you with personalized movie suggestions.

 - **Rating based recommendations:** The system only shows you movies only above a certain rating